ovi1305/Color-Detection/README.md

-# Color-Detection
+# Color-Identification

-Color detection is the process of detecting the name of any color.
+Color Identification is the process of identifying the name of any color.